Upper Missouri River Basin Soil Moisture and Snowpack Dashboard

 - Subsoil: Average of 8- and 20-inch depth observations

-Additional maps, such as fractional available water (FAW), snow water equivalent (SWE), and categorical soil moisture, are planned for future phases of development.
-Because of the current short period of record for this new network, VWC anomalies or percentiles are not yet available.
+Additional maps, such as snow water equivalent (SWE), are planned for future phases of development.
+Because of the current short period of record for this new network, volumetric water content anomalies or percentiles are not yet available.

 For additional soil moisture and snowpack data and information, visit the five UMRB state mesonets, or view time series graphs of the data on the U.S. Army Corps of Engineers UMRB Monitoring Network page.